Ashton Sixth Form College

 Ashton Sixth Form College (commonly referred to as ASFC) is a sixth form college in Ashton-under-Lyne, Greater Manchester.
 Founded in 1928 as Ashton-under-Lyne Grammar School, the college is selective with an offer rate of 28% (2021).

 Academic performance

 Ashton Sixth Form College was rated as 'Outstanding' by Ofsted in 2020, and as 'Good' in 2025.
 In 2022, 1,356 A* and A grades were rewarded to students, and 38 courses at the college achieved 100% pass rates.

-The college was ranked 4th fourth in Greater Manchester by the Department for Education, and 52nd in the U.K. by The Times, making it the highest-performing college in Tameside since its inception.
+The college was ranked 4th in Greater Manchester by the Department for Education, and 52nd in the U.K. by The Times, making it the highest-performing college in Tameside since its inception.
 It also ranks in the top 10% of colleges nationally.

 Ashton Sixth Form College is increasingly oversubscribed, with an offer rate of 28% (2021).